MileHacker Logo

 A tasty chickpea flour flan, often served hot in a baguette with a sprinkle of cumin.

-This signature Oranian street food is widely available from food stalls on the street.
+This signature Oranian street food is widely available from street food sellers.

 Couscous